 See what I mean?
 It looks perfectly fine.
 So how about it, society?
 Can we finally do away with the shirt tucking rule?
 Let me know what you decide.

-6. PEOPLE WHO SAY “SAME SHIT, DIFFERENT DAY” EVERY DAY
+6. SAYING “SAME SHIT, DIFFERENT DAY” EVERY DAY

-7. WHEN I WRITE MYSELF A NOTE AND LATER I CAN’T UNDERSTAND WHY I WROTE IT
+7. WHEN I WRITE MYSELF A NOTE AND LATER I CAN’T FATHOM WHY I EVEN WROTE IT

 Whenever I want to make sure I remember something important, or an interesting idea pops into my head, I like to write it down right away so I don’t forget it.
 The problem is that a lot of the time I just crumple these notes up and leave them in my pocket for about a week, so by the time I find them again, I can’t even understand what they mean or why I wrote them.